dolittle-entropy/playbook/_docs/01_working_on_a_team/GamePlan.md

 ---
 layout: default
 title: Game Plan
-nav_order: 3
+nav_order: 1
 has_children: false
 parent: Working on a Team
 ---
 # Sections of a Game Plan

 A game plan is a document or a set of documents that describe how we work together as a team and what our expectations and principles are.
+It is a living agreement between the Customer Delivery team and the [Project/Customer] on the practicalities of the engagement.

 The game plan created by the team at the beginning of the project, and is stored in the repository so that it is readily available for everyone working on the project.